danielgholmes/recordingserver/README.md

 ---------------------------
 This document will guide you through how to setup and test the Recordings Engineering Test.
 First, you will need to install some dependencies and then run the automated test to verify the installation was successful.

 This guide will then explain how to do the manual tests of the application.
-The application was built on Ubuntu 18.04 using Django and the Django Rest Framework with a SQLite3 databse and Celery for the recording threads.
+The application was built on Ubuntu 18.04 using Django and the Django Rest Framework with a SQLite3 database and Celery for the recording threads.
+You can find pre-recorded example files in the `recording_files` folder.

 Installation
 ------------